Xakaiczar/ProjectXCompany/README.md

 I then extracted the `Raycast` logic into `GetHitOnLayer` so it no longer just checked for objects on the floor layer; instead, it now took a layer as a parameter.
 I did keep `GetHitLocation` however, as a general catch-all for finding where on the ground was clicked.

 I changed up the `MoveUnit` function - now named `HandleClickEvent` - which now controls both the functions for clicking on a unit and clicking on the floor.
 When a unit is clicked, it sets the `selectedUnit` to be a reference to the `Unit` clicked.
-When the floor is clicked while there's a `selectedUnit` (or rather, at any time, since I apparently didn't validate that a `selectedUnit` existed...), that `Unit` will be moved.
+When the floor is clicked while there's a `selectedUnit` (or rather, at any time, since I apparently didn't validate that a `selectedUnit` existed until [9b4c070](https://github.com/Xakaiczar/ProjectXCompany/commit/9b4c070c4315cd928b05a13cec0d86c5a7bf82f8)), that `Unit` will be moved.

 Sure enough, it all worked as intended.
 That's that done!